-To assist this work, BSEE is expanding the Safety Performance Enhanced by Analytical Review (SPEAR) Program, with the goal of surfacing innovative data analytic tools and strategic Bureau-wide processes.
+BSEE is also expanding the Safety Performance Enhanced by Analytical Review (SPEAR) Program, with the goal of enabling innovative data analytic tools and strategic Bureau-wide processes for conventional energy.
 SPEAR enables BSEE subject matter experts to thoroughly analyze data to identify current and emerging safety and environmental hazards during OCS energy operations.
-The SPEAR Program: (1) explores the potential use of advanced data analytic tools to support the Bureau's processes; and (2) establishes a world-class approach to analyzing and communicating data and information throughout the Bureau and to external stakeholders, as needs arise.
+The SPEAR Program: explores the potential use of advanced data analytic tools to support the Bureau's processes, and establishes a world-class approach to analyzing and communicating data and information throughout the Bureau and to external stakeholders.
 In 2022, BSEE worked on proof-of-concept initiatives to improve monitoring of sustained casing pressure and improved evaluation of corrosion on aging platforms to assist staff in focusing on more pressing cases.
-BSEE also worked with the National Aeronautics and Space Administration (NASA) to train artificial intelligence to recognize problems in the abundance of reports on casings and corrosion to identify indicators of problems in visual data.
-If successful, these approaches will improve the evaluation of overwhelming volumes of information and data.
-In 2023, BSEE is working with NASA to continue developing tools that technical subject matter experts can use on a day-to-day basis.
-In 2024, BSEE will develop new use cases to evaluate and develop data for other useful applications.
+BSEE also worked with the National Aeronautics and Space Administration (NASA) to develop artificial intelligence tools to recognize problems in the abundance of reports on well casings and corrosion to identify indicators of problems in visual data.
+If successful, these approaches will improve the evaluation of expansive volumes of information and data.

-Through the remainder of FY 2023 and into FY 2024, BSEE will continue developing key relationships across the Federal Government in developing the BSEE offshore operational technology (OT) cybersecurity safety threat detection and mitigation program.
+Through FY 2024 and into FY 2025, BSEE will continue developing relationships across the Federal government to develop the BSEE offshore operational technology (OT) cybersecurity safety threat detection and mitigation program.
 These relationships with Federal partners, the intelligence community, and industry partners are key to ensuring that, as the program develops, it is equipped to inform and address OT cybersecurity risks on the OCS.
-In FY 2023, BSEE will continue to explore program enhancements and engagement strategies to improve and integrate a cybersecurity posture within all OCS activities.
+In FY 2025 BSEE will continue to explore program enhancements and engagement strategies to improve and integrate a cybersecurity posture within all OCS energy activities.
 Additionally, BSEE has initiated efforts to develop a cybersecurity risk profile for its offshore operators.
 During FY 2022, BSEE began determining the vulnerabilities within OT systems utilized by a cross-section of these operators.
-Field assessments in FY 2023 and FY 2024 will identify strengths and weaknesses within client OT networks and provide BSEE with a snapshot of offshore operator OT vulnerabilities.
+Field assessments in FY 2024 continue the work in FY 2033 to identify strengths and weaknesses within client OT networks and provide BSEE with a snapshot of offshore operator OT vulnerabilities.
 This, in turn, will contribute to the development of an overall cybersecurity risk profile.